 (PROJECT INITIATION AND CONCEPTUAL DESIGN PC24, PC18, PC34; DETAILED DESIGN AND CONSTRUCTION DOCUMENTATION PC39)

 Download the CPD Answer Sheet: CLICK HERE

 *Please remember you are required to attend the full hour of the presentation in order to receive your formal CPD Certificate.

 Tom has been a valued member of the Light Project family for over 10 years and been instrumental in supporting award winning projects across multiple project segments.
-He has an inherent understanding of Light Project’s history, the value of artificial lighting, relationships and the knowledge and experience we proudly represent.
-Tom’s former experience as a practicing Architect is fundamental to his collaborative approach to problem solving.
-He has an understanding of space and design and a love for lighting that combined help realise the best architectural lighting outcomes.
+He has an inherent understanding of Light Project’s history, the value of artificial lighting, challenges around integration and the knowledge and experience Light Project proudly represent.
+Tom’s former experience as a practicing Architect is fundamental to his collaborative approach to problem solving to help realise the best architectural lighting outcomes.